 Rates include minibar snacks, beers and soft drinks, but not usually breakfast.

-There’s no need to enable beast mode to work out here: the gym offers peaceful group yoga classes and is equipped with a treatment room dedicated to low-impact Hypoxi exercises.
+There’s no need to enable beast mode to work out here: the gym offers peaceful group yoga classes.

 At the hotel

 Spa, 24-hour gym, sauna, steam room, on-site parking.
 In rooms: flatscreen TV, state-of-the-art Bluetooth speakers by Native Union and La Boite, minibar, coffee machine, Lululemon yoga mat, hand weights, Bamford bath products.

 All rooms have the same serene palette, so it’s hard to choose a champion.
 Studio 90 rooms have impressive city views, though, and especially large bathrooms.